Skip to main content

 Goal 19: Ocean Resources

-Goal 19 was updated in late 2000 by the Land Conservation and Development Commission.
-Since 1977 this goal has guided Oregon's policy and management of ocean resources.
-This is one of the most pertinent "applicable element" of the Oregon Coastal Management Program (OCMP) referred to in the law.
+Since 1977, this goal has guided Oregon's policy and management of ocean resources.
+Goal 19 is implemented through the Territorial Sea Plan, and it is the only goal that is not carried out at the local level.
+This is one of the most pertinent "applicable elements" of the Oregon Coastal Management Program (OCMP) referred to in the law.

 Original Adoption: 12/18/76; Effective: 6/7/77